MicrosoftDocs/win32/desktop-src/Msi/ice67.md

 ---
-Description: 'ICE67 checks that the target of a non-advertised shortcut belongs to the same component as the shortcut itself, or that the attributes of the target component ensure that it does not change installation locations.' ms.assetid: '3fc462e7-4c11-4167-a157-6c1e0791901d'
+Description: ICE67 checks that the target of a non-advertised shortcut belongs to the same component as the shortcut itself, or that the attributes of the target component ensure that it does not change installation locations. ms.assetid: 3fc462e7-4c11-4167-a157-6c1e0791901d
 title: ICE67
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE67